kimptoc/wowactivityfeed/readme.txt

 -

 LATER
+- get item names, is there an API call or just build list from all the gear on chars... or just link to wowhead
 - make 30 limit on history a param
 - display category (eg Kalimdor)/ group names (eg Exploration) in achievement descriptions
 - do a guild achievements map - maybe